What Doesn’t Kill Her

 Chapter 19 DULCE

-There was silence for a moment, then she replied.
+There was silence for a moment before she replied.
 “I have reason to believe there is something going on in that mountain.
 Close to the top of the mesa, there are signs restricting access.
 There is a portion of the mesa that is government land.
 Some of the land is owned by an energy company.
 We have heard of trespassers being stopped by the Jicarilla Police.
-Some folks I trust, were able to get close enough to hear sounds coming from underground.
-Someday, I am going to find out what the truth is.
+Some folks I trust were able to get close enough to hear sounds coming from underground.
+Someday, I am going to find out what the truth is.”

 Chapter 20 A MUTUAL RESCUE

-Early fall in the desert brings cold nights.
 The veteran’s rough life made him look older than he was.
 Getting used to the absence of warmth at night, he imagined being in the mountains of Afghanistan.
 After a long day of panhandling, he surrendered his will and some of his day’s earning to a half-pint.
 It was his way to self-medicate, at the risk of corrupting his body and mind.
-The addiction diminished his spirit, deconstructing him from a hero of stature, to an anonymous lost soul.
-He roamed the city without destination, avoiding as much personal contact as possible, aside from his fund-raising come-ons.
-Stumbling, he stopped to rest, still haunted by scrambled thoughts and unbearable memories.
-Curling with his back to the wind, he laid down on his worn, but reliable backpack.
-Faithfully serving two tours in Iraq, then two more in Afghanistan as a senior NCO Army Ranger, he was later diagnosed with PTSD, honorably discharged, and discarded.
-Like many, he was a victim of a society without conscience, where self-appointed ‘patriots’ who never served, waved their assorted flags in hypocrisy.
-He was on the social back-burner where people chanting ‘America First’ continued their jingoistic fervor.
-It was a shallow nationalism supported by those who worked to weaken the very institutions that were set up to rescue veterans like himself from a gradual decline into useless anonymity.
+The addiction diminished his spirit, deconstructing him from a hero to an anonymous lost soul.

 Chapter 21 THE CONTRACT

 Robert did not want to appear too knowledgeable, as it would give away his military past.
+Especially with a Naval commander in the room.
 He scanned the rifles, looking for a semi-automatic weapon.
 There were three to choose from.
 He suggested Katrina take an older version of the AR-15: an M-16.
 Katrina preferred a pistol and opted for a 9 mm Beretta that she had shot as an older teen.
-Katrina’s father had no objections to letting her have both weapons and provided necessary rounds of ammunition and accessories.
+Her father had no objections to letting her take both weapons, and he provided necessary rounds of ammunition and accessories.

 Chapter 22 UNSANCTIONED RETALIATION

-Katrina replayed to Robert the conversation between her and DD.
-He wasn’t surprised.
+Katrina replayed the conversation between her and DD.
+Robert wasn’t surprised.
 She wasn’t the only expendable that he knew.
 It conjured bitter resentment from his tours as a soldier.
-Learning that a scoundrel like Ali was granted immunity and protection by the organizations he had defended presented more evidence of how the world has damaged itself through compromised values.
+Learning that a scoundrel like Ali was granted immunity and protection by the organizations he had defended presented more evidence of how the world had damaged itself through compromised values.
 He refused to accept it.
-He refused to feel helpless and he refused to allow Katrina to feel it too.
+He refused to feel helpless, and he refused to allow Katrina to feel it, too.
+Katrina then told him about DD’s plan to respond to Sweet’s role in the attack.
+It did not move him.

 Chapter 23 CLOSURE.